 What you can expect

 A buttock lift is done in a hospital or an outpatient surgical facility.
-During a buttock lift, you'll be comfortable with the aid of general anesthetic — which renders you unconscious.
+During a buttock lift, you'll be made comfortable with the aid of a general anesthetic — which renders you unconscious.

 A tube (catheter) will be placed into your bladder to collect urine.
 Your legs will be placed in devices called sequential compression boots, which are used to prevent blood clotting during and after surgery.

 Your plastic surgeon will make an incision along the lower back, from hip to hip.
 The excess skin below the incision is pulled up, lifting the buttocks.
 The extra skin and fat is then removed.

 During the procedure you'll be given an antibiotic to reduce the risk of infection.